CodingSmiles/computer-project/README.md

 # Custom To-Do List

-A simple to use, non error-prone to-do list by **Aadiraj Anil**.
-Works great, has all the features you'd need, easy to figure out and convenient on Desktop.
+A simple-to-use, non-error-prone to-do list by **Aadiraj Anil**.
+Works great, has all the features you'd need, is easy to figure out and is convenient on Desktop.

 ## Features